derikthiessen/Machine-Learning-Stock-Trader/README.md

+*DISCLAIMER* Nothing in this repository should be considered as financial advice; this is an educational project only, use at your own discretion

 This repository contains all the files for a machine-learning stock predictor.

 NOTE: to run these files on your local machine, some edits need to be made some of the variables.
 These include: